20excal07/KorgNanokeyForGuitarHero/README.md

 [**Requires vJoy to be installed first.**](http://vjoystick.sourceforge.net/site/)

-You don't have to configure anything on the vJoy side of things, its default setup will work just fine.
-Just make sure at least one vJoy controller is active.
+Make sure at least one vJoy controller is active.
+You may not have to configure anything and its default settings may work off the bat, but just in case, make sure it (vJoy) at least has:
+  - the "Z" axis
+  - 1 continouous POV Hat Switch
+  - 7 buttons

 ### Intended/Default control scheme: